dvisser-zz/Ravage/README.md

 ### Introduction

 The name "RavAGE" is something relating to the Toyota 4-'AGE' engine.
 The aim of the RavAGE project is to create a hardware solution for FreeEMS that caters to the needs of the Toyota 4AGE engines (16V and 20V).
 It may also be used on most 4/6cyl engine setups with minimal to no modifications required.

-Ideally, at the end of the day, I am hoping that future developments in software allow for full sequential injection AND ignition.

 Please see [FreeEMS.org](http://freeems.org) for the most up to date information and links for this project and all of the other aspects of the FreeEMS project.